smartfog/fogflow/doc/en/source/scorpio.rst

 * Create and trigger NGSI-LD task (`See Document`_).
 .. _`See Document`: https://fogflow.readthedocs.io/en/latest/intent_based_program.html.

-**There are two type of Itegration**
+**There are two type of Integration**

 **TYPE 1**

 * NGSI-LD device will sends some update to scopio broker.
-* FoFlow Will subscribe to scorpio Broker to get notification for every update.
+* FogFlow Will subscribe to scorpio Broker to get notification for every update.
 * FogFlow Task will subscriber to FogFlow to get notification for furthur analysis.

-**Subscrioption request for Scorpio Broker**
+**Subscription request for Scorpio Broker**

 .. code-block:: console